layoutBox/PinLayout/README.md

 **Methods:**

 * **`sizeToFit()`**
-The method adjust the view's size based on the result of the method `UIView.sizeToFit()`.
+The method adjust the view's size based on it's content requirements so that it uses the most appropriate amount of space.
+This fit type has the same effect as calling **sizeToFit()** on a view.
+The resulting size come from sizeThatFits(..) being called with the current view bounds.
 Particularly useful for controls/views that have an intrinsic size (label, button, ...).

 * **`sizeToFit(: FitType)`**
 The method adjust the view's size based on the result of the method `sizeThatFits(:CGSize)`.